 In her preface, Patty writes: “In the past five years, since my previous book was published, we have learned more about turning off genetic mutations through supplementation and detoxification, the importance of certain nutrients to eliminate specific autistic symptoms, and the preferred order of interventions.
 Please read the chapters in Steps One and Two, and revisit sensory problems, especially vision.”

 Patty has once again done a wonderful public service in devoting a detailed and comprehensive chapter to vision issues.
 She uses very clear language in guiding readers through potentially murky waters.
 For example, she defines vision simply yet elegantly as: “the learned developmental process of focusing on and giving meaning to what is seen”.
 She continues: “The operative words in this definition are ‘learned’ and ‘developmental’.
 Vision depends upon motor and sensory experiences.
 Learning to use one’s visual system takes place in a predictable, sequential manner.”

 I could rave about how concisely Patty helps readers sort out choosing an eye doctor as well as understanding the indications for lenses, prisms, and vision therapy as well as dovetailing that with other therapies and interventions.
 But enough promotion on my part — just order your own copy ASAP!
-(And I suspect one you’ve read it you’ll be sure to obtain additional copies to put into the hands of key influences in the ASD community in your area.)
+(And I suspect one you’ve read it you’ll be sure to obtain additional copies to put into the hands of key influencers in the ASD community in your area.)